sharikul/Zynamo/README.md

 }
 ```
 ## Interpolation
 Zynamo PHP allows you to interpolate values within **single quoted strings**.
 Interpolation within single quoted strings is denoted via the opening `{` bracket and the closing `}` bracket.
 After compilation, the values interpolated will be concatenated to form a string, as you'd expect.
-Currently, you can interpolate the Zynamo dotted array access notation and ordinary variables.
+You can interpolate anything, from functions to constants and variables. **But do use this feature _wisely_.**

 Zynamo PHP:
 ```php